 Specialist motorsport subcontractor Brick Kiln Composites uses the Javelin production control system from Vero Software to provide full traceability of components…ensuring compliance with strict ISO 9001: 2008 requirements.

 “Imagine the amount of work required if we had to type manual delivery notices every time a consignment’s despatched.
 But with Javelin it’s just a mouse click.
 It saves so much time, and we know there are no mistakes."

 As a long-established manufacturer of carbon fibre pre-preg components for Formula 1 and motor sports teams, many of the parts they manufacture can be found with several of the front running teams, ranging from electrical trays to aerodynamic aids directing air past the vehicle.

-“We take a pattern and manufacture a mold tool from it, we then mold the components and cure them in the autoclaves,” says General Manager Ronnie Dean.
+“We take a pattern and manufacture a mould tool from it, we then mould the components and cure them in the autoclaves,” says General Manager Ronnie Dean.
 “Afterwards, they’re machined, trimmed and assembled.”